 Intangible assets are comprised of customer and marketing contracts.
-The intangible assets balance as of December 31, 2021 is related to the Gathering Agreement with Mesquite that was entered into as part of the Western Catarina gathering system.
-The Western Catarina gathering system ("Western Catarina Midstream") is located on the western portion of Mesquite's acreage position in Dimmit, La Salle and Webb counties, Texas (the western portion of such acreage, "Western Catarina").
-Pursuant to the 15-year agreement, Mesquite tenders all of its crude oil, natural gas and other hydrocarbon-based product volumes produced in the Western Catarina of the Eagle Ford Shale in Texas for processing and transportation through Western Catarina Midstream, with a right to tender additional volumes outside of the dedicated acreage.
-These intangible assets are being amortized using the straight-line method over the 15-year life of the agreement.
+The intangible assets balance as of December 31, 2022 is related to the Gathering Agreement with Mesquite that was entered into as part of the acquisition of the Catarina Gathering System, which is located on the western portion of Mesquite's acreage position in Dimmit, La Salle and Webb counties, Texas (the western portion of such acreage, "Western Catarina").
+Pursuant to the ten-year agreement, Mesquite tenders all of its crude oil, natural gas and other hydrocarbon-based product volumes produced in the Western Catarina of the Eagle Ford Shale in Texas for processing and transportation through the Catarina Gathering System, with a right to tender additional volumes outside of the dedicated acreage.
+These intangible assets are being amortized using the straight-line method over the 17-year life of the agreement.

-Amortization expense for the years ended December 31, 2021 and 2020 was \$13.5 million, respectively.
-These costs are amortized to depreciation, depletion, and amortization expense in our consolidated statement of operations.
-The following table is a reconciliation of changes in intangible assets (in thousands):
+Amortization expense for the years ended December 31, 2022 and 2021 was approximately \$11.6 million and \$13.5 million, respectively.
+These costs are amortized to depreciation, depletion, and amortization expense in our consolidated statements of operations.
+The following table is a reconciliation of changes in intangible assets for the years ended December 31, 2022 and 2021 (in thousands):

-Years Ended December 31,
+December 31,

-2021 2020
+- 2022 2021

-Beginning balance \$ 131,786 \$ 145,246
+Beginning balance \$ 118,329 \$ 131,786

-Amortization (13,457) (13,460)
+Amortization (11,577) (13,457)

-Ending balance \$ 118,329 \$ 131,786
+Ending balance \$ 106,752 \$ 118,329